-Candidates for entry into the Master of Project Management must hold a Bachelor degree at AQF level 7 in a project management related discipline or equivalent and two years’ full-time relevant professional work experience in business.
+Entry into the Master of Project Management requires a tertiary qualification at bachelor degree of equivalent (AQF level 7) in a project management related discipline from a recognised institution, and two years’ full-time relevant professional work experience in business.

 Note: There are limited places available so an early submission of your application will improve your chances of obtaining a place in the MPJM program.

 Please note that you will need to include a CV of your working experience and certified copies of all qualifications with your application in order for USQ to evaluate your application.

 All study material will be available online on UConnect.
 Students may require additional textbooks, which can be ordered from Australia.
 (Delivery at your doorstep within five working days).